citiesense/docs/pages/09-Teams.md

 __Step 1__
-To add a new team mate to your organization's account, first click the ["New User"](https://www.citiesense.com/users/invitation/new) button in the upper right corner.
+To add a new teammate to your organization's account, first click the ["New User"](https://www.citiesense.com/users/invitation/new) button in the upper right corner.

 __Step 2__
-Fill in the user's details and an invitation will be emailed to the new team mate.
+Fill in the user's details and an invitation will be emailed to the new teammate.

  __Step 3__